WinchesterxZ/CryptoTracker/README.md

 # Crypto Tracker App

-Welcome to the Crypto Tracker App!
-This application allows users to monitor the latest trends in cryptocurrency markets, tracking price fluctuations with a sleek and user-friendly interface.
+Welcome to the **Crypto Tracker App**!
+This application allows users to monitor real-time cryptocurrency prices, view historical data, and set custom alerts in a sleek and user-friendly interface.

+---

 ## Features

-- **Real-Time Tracking**: Get up-to-date information on the latest cryptocurrency prices and market trends.
+- **Real-Time Tracking**: Get up-to-date cryptocurrency prices and market trends.
-- **Historical Data Visualization**: View comprehensive line graphs and charts that depict the history of cryptocurrency values over time using Sketch.
+- **Historical Data Visualization**: View detailed charts and graphs for historical performance.
-- **User-Friendly Interface**: Navigate through a clean and intuitive UI designed for both beginners and experienced traders.
+- **User-Friendly Interface**: Clean and intuitive design for all levels of users.

-## Usage

-- **Dashboard**: The main screen provides an overview of current market trends and top-performing cryptocurrencies.
-- **Detailed View**: Click on any cryptocurrency to see detailed information, including historical price charts.
-- **Alerts**: Set custom alerts to notify you of significant market changes.
+- **Custom Alerts**: Set notifications for significant market changes.

-## Sketch Integration

-The app utilizes Sketch for designing and displaying historical data visualizations.
-Ensure you have the necessary Sketch files for optimal chart rendering.
+- **Tablet Mode**: Fully optimized for tablet devices.

+---

 ## Screenshots